fvcaputo/fvcaputo.github.io/_posts/2019-02-06-memory-alignment.markdown

     Sphere sphere2 = {};
     Sphere sphere3 = {};

-    // setting up the values for all the chree spheres ...
+    // setting up the values for all the three spheres ...

     Sphere spheres[3] = { sphere1, sphere2, sphere3 };
     void* data;